 Yemeni leaders have long claimed that Iran was trying to destabilize Yemen-making such claims perhaps in order to secure more financial and military aid from the Arab Gulf states.
-More recently there have been independent indications of a growing Iranian role inside Yemen.
-In the north, an unnamed U.S. official reportedly said that Iranian smugglers backed by the Quds Force are using small boats to ship in AK-47s, rocket-propelled grenades and other arms to replace older weapons used by the Houthi rebels.
+The State Department report on international terrorism for 2012 says that, in the north, Iran is supporting members of the Houthi tribe.37 Other accounts say that the Quds Force is using small boats to ship in AK-47s, rocket-propelled grenades and other arms to replace older weapons used by the Houthi rebels.
 On July 19, 2012, Yemen's President accused Iran of spying on Yemen and threatened unspecified retaliation if Iran continued to do so.
 The overlay of the conflict in Yemen is an uprising against longtime President Ali Abdullah Saleh that began in 2011 and led to his departure from Yemen in January 2012.
-On January 13, 2013, U.S. Ambassador to Yemen Gerald Feierstein accused Iran of supporting secessionist Yemeni leaders, particularly Ali Salim al-Baidh, who is in exile in Beirut.
+On January 13, 2013, U.S. Ambassador to Yemen Gerald Feierstein accused Iran of supporting secessionist Yemeni leaders, particularly Ali Salim al-Baidh, who is in exile in Beirut, and the State Department report on international terrorism for 2012 accuses Iran of actively supporting.
 The U.N.
-Panel of Experts that is monitoring Iran's compliance with sanctions reportedly has found that Yemen-based militants are receiving arms from Iran, and some of the weapons might be subsequently moving to the militant Al Shabab group in Somalia.
+Panel of Experts that is monitoring Iran's compliance with sanctions reportedly has found that Yemen-based militants are receiving arms from Iran, and some of the weapons might be subsequently moving to the militant Al Shabab group in Somalia.38